PARTITIONS table provides

-Each record in this table corresponds to an individual partition or subpartition of a partitioned table.
+corresponds to an individual partition or subpartition of a

-TABLE_SCHEMA: This column contains the name of the database to which the table belongs.
+The name of the schema (database) to which the table belongs.

-PARTITIONStable record represents a subpartition, then this column contains the name of subpartition; otherwise it is
+PARTITIONStable row represents a subpartition, the name of subpartition; otherwise

 1being the number assigned to the first partition.
 The indexing can change as partitions are added, dropped, and reorganized; the number shown is this column reflects the current order, taking into account any indexing changes.